Gingee Fort: Krishnagiri

-The second important hillock with an imposing citadel is known as Krishnagiri.
-It is also known as the English Mountain, perhaps because the British residents occupied the fort here, for some time.
-The Krishnagiri fort lies to the North of Tiruvannamalai road.
-It is smaller in size and height compared to the Rajagiri fort.
-A flight of steps of granite stones leads to its top.
-Another fort connected with Rajagiri with a low rocky ridge is called Chandrayan Durg, Chandragiri or St. George's Mountain.
-The military and strategic value of this fort has been relatively less, but it has some interesting buildings of later period.
+The second important hill with an impressive citadel is called Krishnagiri, also known as the English Mountain, perhaps because of the British residents who occupied the fort here for some time.
+The Krishnagiri fort is situated to the north of Tiruvannamalai road and is smaller in size and height compared to the Rajagiri fort.
+A flight of granite stone steps leads to the top of the hill.
+Another fort, connected with Rajagiri by a low rocky ridge, is called Chandrayan Durg, Chandragiri or St. George's Mountain.
+Although the military and strategic value of this fort has been relatively less, it has some interesting buildings from a later period.

 Chakkiliya Durg

-The third fort for some reason is called Chakkiliya Durg or Chamar Tikri — meaning the fort of the Chamars.
+The third fort for some reason is called Chakkiliya Durg or Chamar Tikri – meaning the fort of the Chamars.
 It is not known why it had acquired the name.
 Probably the royal Chamar warriors used to stay here, as Gingee obviously was a military encampment.
 There is a smaller and less important fourth hill, the summit of which is also well fortified.
 There is nothing much left of Chandrayan Durg and Chakkilli Durg.
 Their flanks are now completely covered with thorny shrubs and stone pieces.